Walk Hot Springs's self-guided ghost tour. 13 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You hike the Dead Chief Trail, named for a Quapaw leader who, according to legend, was brought here to die in the healing waters.
 For centuries before...

-The Hot Springs ghost tour includes 13 documented haunted locations.
+The Hot Springs ghost tour includes 13 documented stops covering 125 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Hot Springs tour is Arlington Hotel at 239 Central Ave.
+The most visited stop on our Hot Springs tour is Arlington Hotel at 239 Central Ave, dating back to 1924.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.